 Things to Do in Western Cape

-Chapman's Peak is a mountain on the Cape Peninsula, with a 5.5-mile road known for its scenic beauty.
+Chapman's Peak is a mountain on the Cape Peninsula with a 5.5-mile (8.8 kilometers) road, said to be one of the world’s most scenic drives.
 The road winds from Hout Bay to Noordhoek, clinging to the side of the steep mountain almost the whole way.
-The road was built in the early 20th century, and boasts 114 turns in its short 5.5-mile distance.
+Traveling this road’s 114 turns is a must-do in Cape Town.

 More Things to Do in Western Cape